Democrats' $3T coronavirus relief bill extends stimulus checks to certain undocumented immigrants

 The new round of legislation that's set for a vote in the House on Friday aims to change the "shortcomings" of the initial round of payments, House Democrats say.

 College students, non-child dependents and immigrants who pay taxes would also be eligible to receive the $1,200 payment.
-In addition, families would be eligible for retroactive $500 dependent payments they missed out on last time, according to a House aide.
+In addition, families could receive retroactive $500 dependent payments they missed out on last time, according to a House aide.

 AOC OFFERS ADVICE FOR YOUNG PEOPLE TO GET AROUND STIMULUS CHECK EXCLUSION